crashlooping/dead-mans-switch/README.md

 - A live-updating table of all device heartbeats and status
 - A list of all configured notification channels (with sensitive fields masked)
+- Build information (build time and git commit) in the footer
 - A link to the GitHub repository

 The frontend is built with [htmx](https://htmx.org/) and [Water.css](https://watercss.kognise.dev/) for a modern, minimal look.